Dusk System Requirements — What's Verified

 Without official specs, here’s a defensible heuristic — but treat it as opinion, not fact:

 This is a rough guideline.
 The verified known incompatibilities above are real; that’s where you actually need to be careful.
+And as of v1.4.0’s renderer overhaul (up to 4x on CPU-bottlenecked devices), CPU-bound and lower-end machines have more headroom than earlier builds suggested.

 - Try a different graphics backend in Settings → Prelaunch → Graphics Backend.
 Vulkan and D3D12 are the modern defaults; OpenGL is the broadest fallback.